Moons of Neptune: Names

 Triton did not have an official name until the twentieth century.
-The name "Triton" was suggested by Camille Flammarion in his 1880 book Astronomie Populaire, but it did not come into common use until at least the 1930s.
+Its name, deriving from Greek mythology as a son of Poseidon (the Greek equivalent of Neptune), was suggested by Camille Flammarion in his 1880 book Astronomie Populaire, but it did not come into common use until at least the 1930s.
 Until this time it was usually simply known as "the satellite of Neptune".
-Other moons of Neptune are also named for Greek water gods, in keeping with Neptune's position as god of the sea: either from Greek mythology, usually children of Poseidon, the Greek equivalent of Neptune (Triton, Proteus, Despina, Thalassa); lovers of Poseidon (Larissa); other mythological creatures related to Poseidon (Hippocamp); classes of minor Greek water deities (Naiad, Nereid); or specific Nereids (Halimede, Galatea, Neso, Sao, Laomedeia, Psamathe).
+Other moons of Neptune are also named for Greek water gods, in keeping with Neptune's position as god of the sea: either from Greek mythology, usually children of Poseidon (Triton, Proteus, Despina, Thalassa); lovers of Poseidon (Larissa); other mythological creatures related to Poseidon (Hippocamp); classes of minor Greek water deities (Naiad, Nereid); or specific Nereids (Halimede, Galatea, Neso, Sao, Laomedeia, Psamathe).

 For the "normal" irregular satellites, the general convention is to use names ending in "a" for prograde satellites, names ending in "e" for retrograde satellites, and names ending in "o" for exceptionally inclined satellites, exactly like the convention for the moons of Jupiter.
 Two asteroids share the same names as moons of Neptune: 74 Galatea and 1162 Larissa.